-Connected Devices Need More Secure Memory [Portfolio]
+Connected Devices Need More Secure Memory [Byline]

 TORONTO — Emerging use cases are revealing the many ways memory technologies can be an avenue for threat actors to create havoc, whether for stealing data or sending malicious instructions.